milkbread/homepage/README.md

-homepage
+Homepage
 ========

-This is my new homepage
+This is the repo of my new [homepage](http://wwwpub.zih.tu-dresden.de/~rklammer)!